 5. Coastal landscaping

-Whether you have a wooden seaside deck or a boat dock, you’ll want to protect it.
-Stains are a great way to add a natural color to the wood and sealants add a layer of protection to keep rot and fungal growth at bay, while shielding it from water and sun damage.
+For your deck, boat dock, and wood furniture, stains are a great way to add natural color and a layer of protection for coastal wood.
+Most stains and sealants keep rot and fungal growth at bay by protecting your wood from water and sun damage.

-If you are looking to learn more about which types of sealants to use on your deck, check out this post I wrote here that outlines a few of the best options out there.
+If you are looking to learn more about which types of sealants to use on your deck, check out my post here where I cover 4 products I recommend.

-Having a home on the coast can make homeowner’s insurance quite expensive and typically costs a lot more than coverage on a primary home.
-Beach houses are prone to hurricanes, severe storms, flooding, mudslides, and mold damage.
+You probably can guess that insuring a beach home typically costs a lot more than coverage on a primary home.
+This is because many coastal homes are prone to hurricanes, severe storms, flooding, mudslides, and mold damage.

-Tip: If a beach house is your second home, you could save money by bundling your policies.
-Hurricane proofing your beach house is crucial to protecting your investment and could also save you money on insurance rates.
+Tip: If a beach house is your second home, you can save often money by bundling your policies.
+Hurricane proofing your beach house is another way to save money on insurance rates.